Information for Scholars and Families

 - Student Ambassador

-- DOPE Peer Mentoring Program
+- Peer Mentoring Program

 - National Society for Black Engineers Jr. (NSBE Jr.)